What Goes Into a Strong Business Plan?

 The next thing you need to do is talk about your financial projections.
 You need to start with your overhead expenses.
 How much money is your business currently spending?
-You need to talk about marketing expenses, salaries, research and development, and inventory expenses.
+You need to talk about marketing expenses, salaries, research and development, and inventory management expenses.
 After this, you need to talk about your revenue numbers as well.
 Do you have any money coming in?
 What do you think your revenue was going to do in the next year?
 If you do not have any revenue, when is your company generate cash flow?
 You need to explain these numbers clearly if you want to attract the right professional.

 Discuss Key Challenges